I noticed hot pink duct tape covering the fingertips of a little girl recently, and it turned out it was a home remedy for warts.

 1. It seemed like an incredibly versatile natural remedy; check out all the conditions propolis can work with:

 arthritis, acne, asthma, bleeding gums, the common cold, rashes, diarrhea, eczema, flu symptoms, hay fever, hair loss, joint stiffness, any type of inflammation, sore throats, stress, toothaches, ulcers and warts.
 The amazing thing about propolis is that it has so many healing properties.
 It is an anti-fungus, anti-inflammatory, antiseptic and antibiotic.

 2. Propolis is used in drops, not teaspoons, so it’s awesomely inexpensive.
 My 2-ounce bottle is still half full, and I’ve used it internally and externally for all sorts of things.

 When I decided to really get rid of the wart once and for all, I focused on using propolis at least once a day.
-I would just put it on when I took my fermented cod liver oil.
+I would just put it on when I took my other supplements for the day.

 I use propolis in conjunction with the bentonite clay on the facial wart overnight, and it really seemed as though the wart, which I now knew was called a filiform or digitate wart, was getting smaller.

 I’ll admit – I’m a picker.
 I picked at the wart absent-mindedly – and with a vengeance and a purpose! – during the day.
 I was happy that the Redmond Clay would peel off bits of the wart when I peeled it off, dry.